 A good editing can go a long way

 – Review the contents, looking for inconsistencies, concepts that are not clear enough for an external visitor or which could be misleading.
+Also, a spot fact checking can help you ascertain whether you’re telling your customers the same things in all your materials: inconsistencies hinder trust.

 – Review the images and get help sorting out new ones if you deem they are important for your goals.